WordPress Stuck in Maintenance Mode? Here’s How to Fix It FAST…

 If you’d like to have more control over your site maintenance, you can put it into maintenance mode before you carry out any updates.

 The best way to do this is to install the popular SeedProd maintenance mode plugin.
-SeedProd makes it super easy to create beautiful coming soon and maintenance pages and can help build your email list even if your site isn’t live.
+SeedProd makes it super easy to create beautiful landing pages in WordPress and comes with a built-in 404 page, coming soon page, and maintenance mode to can help build your email list even if your site isn’t live.

 If you’d like some help installing WordPress plugins so you can get started, check out this guide.